-The University provides employees with computers and work equipment to aid them in completing their job functions.
+The University provides employees with computers for the purpose of providing work equipment to aid employees in completing their job functions.
 The University information systems may not be used to conduct private business or for secondary employment.

 The IT Department has a set policy regarding hardware, software, computer use, Internet use, and associated policy information related to the use of University networks and systems.
 Employees are expected to be familiar with this policy, which is made a part of this handbook and are required to strictly abide by it.
-Please access the following web site for the full IT Policy.
+Please access the following web site for the full IT policy.